JiMare/applifting-test/README.md

 - When using VSCode, make sure to install the `alexkrechik.cucumberautocomplete` extension to get Gherkin hightlight and autocomplete
 - When adding new feature tests, honor the existing structure of `cypress/integration/Name.feature` and `cypress/integration/Name/Name.ts`
-- Run `npm cypress` to start interactive GUI for running tests agains the develop environment
+- Run `npm run cypress` to start interactive GUI for running tests agains the develop environment